 In 1999, the N/BMFA’s inaugural year, three exhibitions were presented, sharing the richness of the MFA’s collection with Japanese audiences: Monet, Renoir and the Impressionist Landscape, an exploration of Impressionism as seen in more than 65 works by Monet, Renoir, Pissarro and Degas; Art of the Ancient Mediterranean World, an exhibition that traced the development of ancient Mediterranean civilizations (Egypt, Greece and Rome) and their cultural interconnections during a 5,000-year period; and Okakura Tenshin and the Museum of Fine Arts, Boston, a look at the MFA’s world-renowned Asian collection and the legacy of its curator, Okakura Kakuzo (also known as Okakura Tenshin), as seen through 100 Japanese and Chinese masterpieces spanning 5,000 years.

 Over the years, MFA-organized exhibitions have been enthusiastically received by visitors to the Nagoya museum, including: Millet (2002), an exhibition of the unforgettable images of rural life created by Jean-Francois Millet; Impressionism in Boston (2003), a display of 50 works that explored the relationship between French and American art in Boston from 1850 to 1910; Masterworks from the MFA (2005), a collection of masterpieces showcasing the human figure; and The World of Claude Monet (2008), an exhibition featuring 24 of the artist’s paintings.
-In addition, two exhibitions on view at the N/BMFA focused specifically on the MFA’s vast ukiyo-e (Japanese woodblock prints) collection: The Allure of Edo (2006), which highlighted the “Floating World” of Edo-period Japan, and Printed Treasures (Ukiyo-e) (2008).
+In addition, three exhibitions on view at the N/BMFA focused specifically on the MFA’s vast ukiyo-e (Japanese woodblock prints) collection: The Allure of Edo (2006), which highlighted the “Floating World” of Edo-period Japan, Printed Treasures (Ukiyo-e) (2008) and Hokusai (2014).

 In honor of the 10th anniversary of the MFA’s partnership with the N/BMFA in 2009, the two museums organized Gauguin, the centerpiece of which was the artist’s masterwork, D’où venons-nous?
 Que sommes-nous?
 Où allons-nous?
 (Where Do We Come From?
 What Are We?
 Where Are We Going?)
 (1897–98).
 The MFA’s monumental painting traveled for the first time to Asia, and was featured in the exhibition with approximately 40 works by Gauguin from the MFA’s collection, and from museums in Japan.
 Japanese Masterpieces from the Museum of Fine Arts, Boston was one of the world’s most popular exhibitions in 2012 and enabled the restoration of Dragon and Clouds (1763, Soga Shôhaku).

-The N/BMFA will celebrate its 15-year anniversary in April 2014 with the major exhibition Millet, Barbizon and Fountainebleau (April 19, 2014 – August 31, 2014), which surveys the artists working in the Forest of Fontainbleau, Barbizon and the Plain of Chailly (the great farmland just outside the forest), beginning with Camille Corot in the 1830s and 1840s, and concluding with early Impressionist works, such as Claude Monet’s Woodgatherers at the Edge of the Forest (1863).
-This exhibition of more than 50 paintings displays one of the world’s premier collections of landscape art from 19th-century France, and features great artists including Millet, Corot, Narcisse Virgile Diaz de la Penã, Théodore Rousseau and Monet.
+The N/BMFA celebrated its 15-year anniversary in April 2014 with the major exhibition Millet, Barbizon and Fontainebleau (April 19, 2014 – August 31, 2014), which surveyed the artists working in the Forest of Fontainebleau, Barbizon and the Plain of Chailly (the great farmland just outside the forest), beginning with Camille Corot in the 1830s and 1840s, and concluding with early Impressionist works, such as Claude Monet’s Woodgatherers at the Edge of the Forest (1863).
+This exhibition of more than 50 paintings displayed one of the world’s premier collections of landscape art from 19th-century France, and featured great artists including Millet, Corot, Narcisse Virgile Diaz de la Penã, Théodore Rousseau and Monet.

 |Monet, Renoir and the Impressionist Landscape||4/17/99–9/26/99|